ollama/ollama/examples/python-grounded-factuality-rag-check/README.md

 Is this claim supported by the context according to bespoke-minicheck?
 Yes
 ```

-We see that the second claim "* o1 has been shown to perform similarly to PhD students on challenging benchmark tasks in physics, chemistry, and biology, while GPT-4o does not have this level of performance." is not supported by the context.
+We see that the third claim "* o1 has been shown to perform similarly to PhD students on challenging benchmark tasks in physics, chemistry, and biology, while GPT-4o does not have this level of performance." is not supported by the context.
 This is because the context only mentions that o1 "is claimed to perform" which is different from "has been shown to perform".